Le Havre: Demographics

 With the economic changes that have affected the city, the Professions and Socio-professional categories (PCS) have changed dramatically since the 1980s: between 1982 and 1999, the number of workers has declined by about a third (−10,593), their share of the active labour force was 16% in 1982 and 12.5% in 1999.
 The population of workers is concentrated in the southern suburbs close to the port and the industrial zone.
 At the same time the numbers of executives and intellectual professions increased by 24.5%, which is explained in part by the creation and development of the University of Le Havre.
 In 2017 the city had a lower proportion of managers and intellectual occupations than the national average (14.4% against 18.1%).
 The proportion of workers (22.5%) was higher than the national average (19.9%).
 Going from 16.7% to 21.7% of the labour force, the rate of unemployment has increased between 2007 and 2017, and it remains higher than in the rest of the country (13.9%).
 The proportion Le Havre people in short-term employment (CDD and interim work) is higher than the national average.
 Finally, the proportion of Le Havre people with a degree from higher education dramatically increased from 17.3% in 2007 to 23.2% in 2017 against 29.9% for entire France.

 Economy

 General

 Although well developed and diversified, the local economy relies heavily on industrial sites, international groups, and subcontracted SMEs.
 The Le Havre economy is far from decision centres which are located mainly in Paris and major European economic cities.
-There is therefore a low representation of head offices in the city with the exception of some local economic successes such as the Sidel Group (now a subsidiary of Tetra Pak) – a distributor of interior furniture, and the ship-owner Delmas which was recently acquired by the CMA-CGM group.
+There is therefore a low representation of head offices in the city with the exception of some local economic successes such as the Sidel Group (now a subsidiary of Tetra Pak) – a distributor of interior furniture, and the ship-owner Delmas which was recently acquired by the CMA CGM.